dariasmyr/dariasmyr/README.md

 ### <a href="https://github.com/dariasmyr/nginx-proxy" target="_new">Nginx Proxy</a>
 A Docker-based boilerplate for creating a HTPS reverse proxy using Nginx (with Let's Encrypt certificates).

-### <a href="https://github.com/dariasmyr/mock-server" target="_new">Mock Server</a>
-A lightweight NestJS schema-based tool for simplyfying testing and development by dynamic generatinng mock GraphQL servers.

 ### <a href="https://github.com/dariasmyr/ts-template" target="_new">TS Template</a>
 A lightweight TypeScript boilerplate for building TypeScript applications.
 Provides a set of useful scripts, configurations, and development tools to streamline development process.